dedis/cothority/omniledger/Contracts.md

 # Contracts and Instances

-A contract in omniledger is similar to a smart contract in Ethereum, except that it is pre-compiled in the code and all nodes need to have the same version of the contract available in order to reach consensus.
+A contract in OmniLedger is similar to a smart contract in Ethereum, except that it is pre-compiled in the code and all nodes need to have the same version of the contract available in order to reach consensus.

 A contract can spawn new instances that are tied to another contract type.
-All instances are stored in the global state of omniledger.
+All instances are stored in the global state of OmniLedger.
 Every instance points to exactly one contract.
 An easy interpretation is to think of a contract as a class and the instance as an object instantiated from that class.
 Or, in Go, as the instance being the values of the `struct` and the contract being all